holepunchto/bare/README.md

 Terminate the thread.
 Equivalent to calling `Bare.exit()` from within the thread.

+### `Bare.IPC`

+The `Bare.IPC` namespace provides support for optional streaming communication between an embedder and JavaScript code.
+By default, its value is `null` indicating that streaming communication is not supported.
+If set by embedders, `Bare.IPC` is expected to be an instance of a <https://github.com/holepunchto/bare-stream> `Duplex` stream.

+> [!NOTE]
+> This is an advanced API that users should never have to interact with directly.

 ### Embedding

 Bare can easily be embedded using the C API defined in [`include/bare.h`](include/bare.h):